 - 01) External modifications to the engine finish (e.g., plating, polishing and/or painting) are allowed for cosmetic purposes only. - 02) No internal modifications of any kind, including grinding, surfacing, polishing, machining, shot peening, etc..., will be allowed on any engine components. - 03) The exhaust system must remain entirely of origin as delivered by the manufacturer. - 04) Engines may be bored.
 Replacement piston assemblies may be used provided the original port timing, compression ratio, dome profile, skirt length and shape and type of material are not changed.
 Replacement piston assemblies must weigh within ±25.00% of original equipment.
-Engine displacement must not exceed class designation - 05) Crankshaft may be rebuilt using replacement counterweights, crank pins, bearings and connecting rods.
+Engine displacement must not exceed class designation - O5) Crankshaft may be rebuilt using replacement counterweights, crank pins, bearings and connecting rods.
 Counterweights, crank pins and connecting rods made of non-ferrous metals are not allowed.
 Stroke and rod length may not be changed.
 Counterweights on non-rebuild able style crankshafts may be machined to accept a press-through crank pin.
 Replacement bearings must maintain their original type and dimensions.
 Replacement counterweights must resemble the original part (i.e., holes and/or pockets not existing on the original part may not be on the replacement part).
 Total weight of the crankshaft assembly must be within ±5.00% of original equipment.
-Crankpins may be weided and/or keyed to the counterweights. - 06) Cylinders may be interchanged between homologated watercraft of the same manufacturer.

-Replacement gaskets may be used but must be of the same type (e.g., sheet, O-ring, etc.) as their OEM counterparts.
-Base gasket cannot be thicker than 0.8 mm and the intake and exhaust diagram must stay as originally (moved from rule 502.02.02)

-- 07) Repairs to cracked or punctured crankcases may be made provided only one damaged area affecting one cylinder bank has been repaired.
+Crankpins may be welded and/or keyed to the counterweights. - O6) Cylinders may be interchanged between homologated watercraft of the same manufacturer. - Replacement gaskets may be used but must be of the same type (e.g., sheet, O-ring, etc.) as their OEM counterparts.
+Base gasket cannot be thicker than 0.8 mm and the intake and exhaust diagram must stay as originally. (moved from rule 502.02.02) - 07) Repairs to cracked or punctured crankcases may be made provided only one damaged area affecting one cylinder bank has been repaired.
 Crankcase drain and cable may be removed and plugged.
-No other modifications or repairs are allowed. - 08) Cooling system may be modified or aftermarket.
+No other modifications or repairs are allowed. - O8) Cooling system may be modified or aftermarket.
 Aftermarket cooling lines and water bypass systems may be used.
 Additional cooling supply lines and fittings may be added to the pump.
-Bypass fittings to the ride to the fixed type or automatic (e.g., thermostats, pressure regulators, solenoids, etc.).
+Bypass fittings may be modified, aftermarket and/or relocated but must be directed downward and/or rearward so as not to create a hazard for other riders.
+Any valves used within the entire cooling system must be of the fixed type or automatic (e.g., thermostats, pressure regulators, solenoids, etc.).
 Manually controlled devices (by any means of actuation) that alter the flow of cooling water during operation are not allowed.
-Cooling system
+Cooling system flush kits are allowed.